 No matter the size of your crowd, these are the easiest mashed potatoes you can make.
 Everything from cooking the chopped potatoes to mashing and adding the butter and milk happens in the slow cooker.
 Bring them to work in your slow cooker and they'll stay warm until it's time to eat.

 There is no better way to serve up corn at your potluck.
-Bonus points if you still have leftover corn from summer!
 It's easy enough to pull together with a handful of basic ingredients, and cooks up creamy and comforting.

 Low, slow cooking is just the ticket to mellow tough greens into a smoky, savory, and utterly irresistible side everyone will love.